 Advanced Fiction/AP Literature and Composition is offered as a concurrent enrollment course through Saint Mary's University and focuses on a rigorous study of imaginative literature across different mediums and historical periods.
-Students will survey fiction through novels, short stories, dramas, and poetry.
+Students will survey fiction through novels, short stories. dramas, and poetry.
 They will build on writing skills and textual analysis from previous courses to unfold the ways authors command language and derive meaning within their work.
 In addition, students will demonstrate their understanding of figurative language, literary elements, and comprehension through various essay formats.
-Upon completion, students will possess the skills to analyze, reflect, and provide insight into fictional works at a collegiate level and/or meet the requirements to complete the AP Literature exam.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$300.
+Upon completion. students will possess the skills to analyze. reflect, and provide insight into fictional works at a collegiate level and/or meet the requirements to complete the AP Literature exam.
+In order to take this course for college credit, when registering with Lourdes, students must also register through Saint

+Mary's PACC and an additional fee of \$300.00 will be applied to your Blackbaud Tuition Management account.
 Prerequisites: B+ or higher in English first three years, teacher recommendation, and a passing score on the placement test.

-\Students have the option of either enrolling in the course through Saint Mary's and assuming the cost associated with the University, or opting to pay for the AP exam.
+Students have the option of either enrolling in the course through Saint Mary's and assuming the cost associated with the University, or opting to pay for the AP exam.